Sight-see, canoe, and hunt along the Gunflint Trail while at

 As with all seasons, the fishing is excellent on Hungry Jack Lake as well as other lakes in the surrounding area and the BWCA.
 Due to a lack of bugs the fish are ravenous and fishing is great.
 With the hot days of summer over fish are are more active than during the hottest days of the year.
 The lakes are devoid of boats other than an occasional canoe and those that come up to take advantage of these great last few weeks of outstanding fishing.

-Hunting Grouse, Bear, and Moose at Hungry Jack Lodge
+Hunting Grouse, and Bear at Hungry Jack Lodge

 The heavily wooded areas surrounding Hungry Jack Lodge and in the BWCA provide some of the best grouse hunting available anywhere in the United Sates.
 Being in “bear country,” Hungry Jack Lodge and Campground makes an excellent “base camp” for bear hunters during bear hunting season whether you will be hunting inside or outside of the BWCA.
 Because there are not extremely high numbers of deer in the area the Gunflint Trail is not considered a “hot spot.”